• Skip to primary navigation

 Below is some useful information about some of the ingredients for this butterscotch cinnamon pie recipe.

-• Phyllo dough: Phyllo dough is most commonly known for making baklava.
+• Phyllo dough (optional, see recipe for other crust options): Phyllo dough is most commonly known for making baklava.
 It’s thin, delicate layers of dough.
 I use store bought phyllo brushed with butter and sprinkled with cinnamon sugar.

 • Brown sugar: Use light or dark brown sugar.
 Make sure your brown sugar is fresh.